 - Cloning is the act of creating a new workflow definition by copying an existing workflow definition.

-- Cloning can save considerable time if the new workflow definition will share common characterstics with its clone source.
+- Cloning can save considerable time if the new workflow definition will share common characteristics with its clone source.

 - Like a brand new definition, a cloned workflow definition is initially created in an inactive state.

-- Clones can be created from exisiting workflow definitions or from global readonly templates.
+- Clones can be created from existing workflow definitions or from global read-only templates.

-- A clone of an exisiting workflow will copy its draft edits if they exist, otherwise. its published diagram
+- A clone of an existing workflow will copy its draft edits if they exist, otherwise. its published diagram.

 The Clone Command